MultiSafepay/docs/content/integrations/webshop-access.md

 - Log into your Merchant Dashboard and check for any alerts: You see alerts on your main page if we have recently requested information, or your account needs extra configuration.
 - Create a [payment link]\(payment link) and verify if the issue occurs as well. (!)
   This helps narrow down if the cause lies in a payment configuration, or rather within the plugin /API integration.
-  **Tip: Always indicate the result of this step when reaching out to us, best with a screenshot. **
+  **Tip**: Always indicate the result of this step when reaching out to us, best with a screenshot.
 - Check if the payment method is available for the country and currency selected.
 - Check if a transaction is created (and declined) or if no transaction arrives to the system in the first place.